MELISSA BLOCK, HOST:

 DANNY SERRANO: People are expecting for things to get much worse than they are right now.
 So, today might be just one of many strikes.

 FRAYER: For NPR News, I'm Lauren Frayer in Madrid.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.